 “Dr. Keeling’s Curve” is his third one-man show, following “JFK, A One-Man Show” for PBS and a national tour of David W. Rintels’ “Clarence Darrow.”

 A longtime social justice and environmental activist, he was Co-Chair of the Southern California Committee of Human Rights Watch for ten years and is currently President of Death Penalty Focus.
 He is the author of “Just Call Me Mike; A Journey to Actor and Activist,” and “Of Mule and Man.”

-George Shea is a playwright, children’s author, and environmental activist who in 2011 was arrested with Bill McKibben and 1250 other activists outside the White House protesting the Keystone XL pipeline.
-His plays have been produced in New York, Williamstown and around the U.S. He is the author of many children’s books, including a biography of Rachel Carson and was a regular contributor to NPR’s “All Things Considered.”
+George Shea is a playwright, children’s author, and environmental activist who in 2011 was arrested outside the White House with 1250 other activists protesting the Keystone XL Pipeline.
+His plays have been produced in New York, Williamstown and around the U.S. He is the author of many children’s books, including a biography of Rachel Carson and was a regular contributor of satiric comedy sketches to NPR’s “All Things Considered”

 This is George’s second one person show about a little known but important scientist.
 His first was “Chester Chester Chester Xerox Xerox Xerox” about Chester Carlson, the inventor of xerography.
 George has also written many magazine articles.
 In 1988 her interviewed Kurt Vonnegut who woke him up to the apocalyptic danger posed by global warming.
 ‘Vonnegut scared the hell out of me.
 That was 30 years ago and we still aren’t doing nearly enough to stop it and I’m still writing about it.